 We discovered that our home shown on the 1840 map was part of a tenement owned by Gilbert Davies Esq., in the care of Freethy William, Frances Henry, Simmons Richard and Frances Henry.

 From the parish tithe map we can also see that originally Ednovean farm was two separate farmsteads each with an absentee landlord with tenant’s working the land.
 The south western side of the farm stretching to Perranuthnoe was owned by Gilbert Davies Esq. with a farmyard made up of our barn Cot House Townplace and dwelling house now sadly demolished.
 The land on the higher side of Ednovean lane was a separate farmstead, owned by James Frances Le Fell and again tenanted, with Ednovean farm cottage and the group of barns known as Little Barn as the working farmyard.
-Over time the two sides of the farm were united and the large Ednovean House romantically was bought by a wealthy mil owner for his daughter who married a local farmer.

 The farmhouse that we now call home was originally a barn and listed as Cot House Town Place with a Dwelling house opposite to it on the south western side of the old farmyard.
 The Librarian was of the opinion that the word “Cot” originated from West Saxon times.
 The old dwelling house had vanished from the map by 1887 leaving an alcove in the boundary bank and this was smoothed out to form the arched shape that frames the courtyard garden today by 1907.
 The neighbouring barns now know as Little Barn appeared in 1887 along with Ednovean House to our east.